We all have our own travel horror stories. However, they usually revolve around endlessly delayed flights or terrible food poisoning.

 Travel isn’t always fun and games, and these four travel horror stories are proof that sometimes things can go terribly wrong.
 Life is definitely an adventure, and traveling to new countries can amplify the experience.
 Luckily, Kevin, Ania, Dan and Greg all made it out ok and lived to tell the tale.

 PS want more crazy travel stories?
-Read about my dangerous ascent up 19,000 ft on Misti Volcano, or get a peek into the like of my friend Jordan, who travels the country and lives full-time in his Prius.
+Read one man’s fight for survival when he got lost for three days in the Borneo Jungle or get a peek into the life of my friend Jordan, who lives full-time in his Prius while he travels the US!